christianityorigins/website/blog/_posts/2015-01-01-reclaiming-particularism.md

 ---
 layout: default
 open_links_in_new_tab: true
-title: "Against Abstract Categories: Reclaiming Particular Identities in a Universalist System"
+title: "Deconstructing the Monolith: Reclaiming Particular Identities in a Universalist System"
 date: 2015-01-01
 category: blog
 ---

-Against Abstract Categories: Reclaiming Particular Identities in a Universalist System
+Deconstructing the Monolith: Reclaiming Particular Identities in a Universalist System

 **By Ralph Perrier**